40Below, AMSA's Young Professionals Group

 3. Innovation: 40Below provides a comfortable environment to discuss issues and challenges members are facing within their own companies and the industry.

-40Below hosts a Lunch & Learn every other month that is presented by the members.
+40Below hosts a Lunch & Learn month that is presented by the members.
 40Below members choose the topics and AMSA staff along with 40Below officers facilitate the discussions via GoToWebinar with live webcam and Powerpoint functionality.
 This is an opportunity to support and learn from one another while gaining friendships and a professional network.
+As a 40Below member, you will receive calendar invites to attend all Lunch & Learn webinars.

 Upcoming Lunch & Learns